-If you choose to investigate the target(s) with your ROV, collect enough video data to determine if it is a potential shipwreck.
-If the target appears to be a shipwreck as described above (e.g., visible manmade objects including an iron, steel, or wooden hull, wooden timbers, anchors, concentrations of bottles or ceramics, piles of ballast rock, engine machinery, etc.), document as best as possible the horizontal and vertical extents of the wreck and any associated debris fields.
-Do not physically impact the site in any way or remove any artifacts.
-If the target appears to be a shipwreck or potential shipwreck then you must continue to avoid it but may reduce the avoidance radius to a minimum of 100 ft from the primary wreck site and any visible debris.
+If the applicant chooses to investigate the target(s) with an ROV, the applicant should collect enough video data to determine if it is a cultural resource (e.g., a sonar image or visual confirmation of an iron, steel, or wooden hull, wooden timbers, anchors, concentrations of human-made objects, such as bottles or ceramics, piles of ballast rock, aircraft wreckage or remains).
+If the target appears to be a cultural resource as described above, the applicant should document as best as possible the horizontal and vertical extents of the wreck and any associated debris fields.
+The applicant shall not physically impact the site in any way or remove any artifacts.
+If the target appears to be a shipwreck or a potential shipwreck, the applicant must continue to avoid it but may reduce the avoidance radius to a minimum of 100 ft from the primary wreck site and any visible debris.
 If the target is conclusively not a shipwreck, no further avoidance is necessary.
 All ROV video collected at the target must be submitted to BOEM at the conclusion of fieldwork.